IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

    in this case you should add new cases to the appropriate `run<N>ArgumentModel` and `runCostingFunction<N>Arguments` functions.

-   For `squareInteger` it would be reasonable to expect the time taken to be linear in the size of the argument, so we should use the `ModelOneArgumentLinearCost` constructor.
+   For `cubeInteger` it would be reasonable to expect the time taken to be linear in the size of the argument, so we should use the `ModelOneArgumentLinearCost` constructor.